krazylegz/CityWiki/README.md

 # citywiki
-(wip) getting data from the geocoder gem, weather and wikipedia api using sinatra and mashape
+getting create a weather data and wiki article on your favority city with sinatra and mashape

 ## Installation